-The International Organization for Standardization (ISO) defines a management system as a set of procedures an organisation needs to follow in order to meet its objectives.
+The International Organization for Standardization (ISO) defines a management system as a set of procedures an organisation needs to follow to meet its objectives.
 A management system standard provides a model to follow when setting up and operating a management system.
 Some of the top-level benefits of a successful management system include:

-- enhanced use of resources
+- Enhanced use of resources;

-- increased customer satisfaction by meeting product/service expectations
+- Increased customer satisfaction by meeting product/service expectations

 Management system auditors use a core set of generic requirements across disciplines and industry sectors.
 In the future, all ISO management system standards will have the same high-level structure, identical core text, as well as common terms and definitions:

 It sets out the intended outcomes of the management system.
 The outcomes are industry-specific and should be aligned with the organisation’s context (see clause 4).

 Clause 2: Normative references

 This section provides the reference standards or publications relevant to the particular standard.